verrazzano/docs/content/en/docs/applications/_index.md

 ### MetricsTrait
 The MetricsTrait provides a simplified integration with the Prometheus service included in the Verrazzano platform.
-The `verrazzano-application-operator` processes each MetricsTrait and does two of three things:
+The `verrazzano-application-operator` processes each MetricsTrait and does these things:
 - Updates the workload's annotations to provide metrics source information.
 - For the Verrazzano Prometheus instance, creates a Service Monitor or Pod Monitor for the target workload.
 - For an external Prometheus instance, updates the metrics scrape configuration with metrics scrape targets.